Trade Union Act 2016

 The Trade Union Act 2016 (c.
-15) is an Act of Parliament that amended the Trade Union and Labour Relations (Consolidation) Act 1992.
+15) is an act of the Parliament of the United Kingdom that amended the Trade Union and Labour Relations (Consolidation) Act 1992 (TULRCA).
 It forms part of the UK's labour law, which was passed during the second Cameron ministry, it was fiercely opposed by all UK trade unions.
 Alan Bogg, professor of labour law at the University of Oxford, described the act as authoritarian.

-Contents
+Provisions

-Section 2 of the Act introduced a new requirement of 50% of union members to vote in a ballot for strike action.
+The act of the act introduced a new requirement of 50% of union members to vote in a ballot for strike action.
 It amended TULRCA 1992 section 226(2).

-Section 3 requires that workers in important services (health, school education, fire, transport, nuclear decommissioning and border security) must gain at least 40% support of those entitled to vote in a workplace for a strike to be legal.
+The act requires that workers in certain services (including health, school education, fire, transport, nuclear decommissioning and border security) must gain at least 40% support of those entitled to vote in a workplace for a strike to be legal.